r-saikat/alliance-bb-autologin/README.md

    ```

 ## Cronjob
-If required, you may also configure your linux - based router, raspberry pi, etc. to run this script at startup by configuring cron jobs, so that you don't need to execute the code everytime you swith on your router.
+If required, you may also configure your linux - based router, raspberry pi, etc. to run this script at startup by configuring cron jobs, so that you don't need to execute the code everytime you switch on your router.